 Willie Nillie Farm

 We have 5/9 bushel boxes of fruits and veggies as well as options to add meats, eggs, and more.
 We are not certified organic, but we DO NOT spray chemicals of any kind.
 All we use is compost, water, sunshine, and love.
+In a world of constant disconnectedness, I’ll provide the lettuce and you provide the rest.
+Our simple salad mixed with all our fresh ingredients makes the greatest meal we’ve ever had.

 Contact us for more information.
 We look forward to you joining our community.